thinkful-ei26/joaquin-bookmarks-app/README.md

     4. User can remove bookmarks.
         a. add 'delete' button to DOM, event listener triggers remove function.
 Remove item from store and re-render page.
 Use id to find and splice...which means you need the index...a better way?
         b.
 I have an array of objects and i need to filter one out, on id.
 Got that working but having trouble re-rendering the DOM accurately.
 It does not accurately ....i don't understand why elements are not deleting. i have a listener on click, and a function that accurately removes clicked items from the store. i then re-render with the new store, but the items don't go away.
+        c. the problem was using an append method for new items, altering the DOM outside of the store.
+Removing items from store had no affect on DOM.
+Corrected so that all DOM is rendered from the current store state.
+    5. Error messages: